leanstacks/serverless-common/docs/utils/MIDDYFY.md

 The handler function appears much the same as what you may be writing already.
 So what is advantage?
 The magic happens in the `middyfyAPIGateway` function.
 This simple function wraps the handler in several middlewares.

+The `logger-initializer` middleware adds AWS Lambda Context metadata to the logger so that all messages may be correlated to a specific Lambda function invocation.

-First, the [`http-event-normalizer`](https://middy.js.org/docs/middlewares/http-event-normalizer) official Middy middleware ensures that all of the optional elements of an APIGatewayProxyEvent are defined even when empty.
+The [`http-event-normalizer`](https://middy.js.org/docs/middlewares/http-event-normalizer) official Middy middleware ensures that all of the optional elements of an APIGatewayProxyEvent are defined even when empty.

-Next, the [`http-json-body-parser`](https://middy.js.org/docs/middlewares/http-json-body-parser) official Middy middleware parses the HTTP request body converting it from a string of JSON into an object.
+The [`http-json-body-parser`](https://middy.js.org/docs/middlewares/http-json-body-parser) official Middy middleware parses the HTTP request body converting it from a string of JSON into an object.

-Then, the `validator-joi` middleware validates the APIGatewayProxyEvent with a Joi schema, when a schema is provided in the middleware options.
+The `validator-joi` middleware validates the APIGatewayProxyEvent with a Joi schema, when a schema is provided in the middleware options.

-Finally, the `http-error-handler` middleware processes errors thrown from the handler function, creating a standardized response based upon the error type.
+The `http-error-handler` middleware processes errors thrown from the handler function, creating a standardized response based upon the error type.

 ## Creating an API Gateway handler with event validation